influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withParallelism(parallelism)
 ```

-Parallelism limits the max total parallel pods that can execute at the same time in a workflow
+"Parallelism limits the max total parallel pods that can execute at the same time in a workflow"

 ### fn spec.withPodPriority